Leakage Inductance Part II

 Table 1 shows the converters used for this experiment for each topology with different configurations of windings.
 Results demonstrate how the smaller the difference between primary and secondary turns, and the better the interleaving arrangement, the smaller the leakage inductance achieved.

-CASE 2: In Figure 3, we used a PQ40/40 with turns ratio of 1:1.
+In Figure 3, we used a PQ40/40 with a turn ratio of 1:1.
 The Llk is reduced by a factor of 4.
 The decrease in the leakage inductance appears as a consequence of the division of the winding on a higher amount of layers with interleaving arrangement, from P-S to P-S-P-S arrangement.

-Case 3 uses the same core shape than in case 2 but with 8 times higher turns ratio (8:1).
+Case 3 uses the same core shape as in case 2 but with 8 times higher turns ratio (8:1).
 Winding Conf.
-1 and 2 do not seem very different, however, as we can see in the results, the Llk is reduced 2.6 times, form 5.2 to 2 uH.
+1 and 2 do not seem very different, however, as we can see in the results, the Llk is reduced 2.6 times, from 5.2 to 2 uH.
 Comparing to case 2, it seems to have lower Llk change, but talking in absolute values it has a higher impact, as in Case 2 the leakage is reduced 0.6 uH, and in Case 3 is of 3.2 uH.

 Figure 4: Leakage inductance in two PQ40/40 with a turns ratio of 8:1.

 From the results shown on the experimental cases, it can be concluded that as the turns ratio gets closer to 1, the coupling between windings leads to leakage inductances below 1 uH.
 In cases where the turns ratio is higher, the winding configuration is of much importance to reduce the leakage inductance, however, it will be still in considerable ranges of inductance, it can be reduced only up to a certain point.